pdjr-archive/venus-signalk-tank-service/README.md

-Even so, there have been a number of attempts at implementing fixes and work-arounds based on the timing of fluid type and tank level data updates but this not allow disambiguation in installations which have more than one tank of a particular fluid type.
+Even so, there have been a number of attempts at implementing fixes and work-arounds based on the timing of fluid type and tank level data updates but this does not allow disambiguation in installations which have more than one tank of a particular fluid type.

-If you have a multi-channel tank sensor on CAN and you have only one tank of each fluid type, then look at Kevin Windrem's
+If you have a multi-channel tank sensor on CAN and you have only one tank of each fluid type, then look at Kevin Windrem's [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS) project for a fix to this problem that does not involve Signal K.
-[tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS)
-project for a fix to this problem that does not involve Signal K.